almaraz333/plop-husky-testing-template/README.md

 ### `npm test`

+Launches the test runner.
+Cypress is used for full E2E testing withing browser for components.
+Jest is used to test utils and hooks.

+### `npm test:cypress`

+Launches the test runner for Cypress only (i.e components).

+### `npm test:jest`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner for Jest only (i.e utils and hooks).
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`